EXCLUSIVE-EU nears compromise deal to defuse standoff with Russia over Kaliningrad | Law-Order

 Kaliningrad, which has a population of almost one million, was cut off from Moscow when Lithuania became independent during the break-up of the Soviet Union and residents must transit EU territory to reach the rest of Russia by land.
 Dmitry Medvedev, deputy chairman of Russia's Security Council, said this week that curbs on the shipment of goods to Kaliningrad were part of a Western proxy war and that Russia had numerous ways to retaliate.

-"There are many opportunities, a significant part of them are of an economic nature and are capable of cutting off the oxygen to our Baltic neighbours who have taken hostile actions," he told a Russian newspaper.
+"There are many opportunities, a significant part of them are of an economic nature and are capable of cutting off the oxygen to our Baltic neighbors who have taken hostile actions," he told a Russian newspaper.
 "There is also the possibility of using asymmetric measures, which ... will cause a critical escalation of the conflict."
-(Writing By John O'Donnell; Editing by David Clarke)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)